osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Tests

-1. Test: FramesHierarchy in ign math:
+1. Test: FrameGraph in ign math:
     1. case: Return correct Pose when it is relative to the world frame
     1. case: Verify Error when asking for a pose in an unknown frame.
     1. case: Add a frame, and evaluate Poses relative to this frame in the world frame.